This is a beginning to intermediate course. Upon completion of this course, mental health professionals will be able to:

 Finally, a decision that any individual intends to perpetrate a harmful act on others or on him or herself and to violate confidentiality by warning the victim or calling the authorities or appropriate others is a daunting prospect.
-Unfortunately no tried and true formula to predict such untoward events with a high degree of accuracy exists.
+Unfortunately, no tried and true formula to predict such untoward events with a high degree of accuracy exists.
 Risk factors have been identified to assess violence potential (Berman, 2006; Douglas, Ogloff, & Nicholls et al., 1999; Harris, Rice, & Camilleri, 2004; Scott & Resnick, 2006).
 Forecasting imminent violent behavior, however, depends largely on clinical judgment rather than manual-driven assessments (Shapiro, 2011).
 The best predictor remains past behavior (Shapiro & Smith, 2011).
-Protective features in the client’s life should also weigh in, such as a stable marriage or other positive relationship and gainful employment (de Vries Robbé, de Vogel, Stam, et al., 2012).
+Protective features in the client’s life should also weigh in, such as gainful employment and a stable marriage or other positive relationship (de Vries Robbé, de Vogel, Stam, et al., 2012).

 Finally, a new dilemma.
 As a result of the horrific incident in Sandy Hook, New Jersey, New York hastily legislated the NY SAFE Act, requiring mental health professionals and other health care workers to report clients believed to be dangerous to themselves or others to officials who may then search and remove guns from their homes (Ritter & Tanner, 2013).